Work / Birda · Onboarding

 The Passionate Expert

 "I've been birding for 20 years.
-I have thousands of records on eBird.
 I need a tool that's genuinely useful for serious birders, not a toy."

 Motivations